pymc-devs/video-timestamps/videos-list/30-quan.md

 00:00 Introduction by Quan
 00:58 Agenda of the talk
 01:39 Part 1: Bayesian Modeling
-xx:xx What is the success rate of a binary event?
 02:43 The prior distribution
 03:55 The likelihood function
 05:07 Applying Bayes' theorem to make an inference